Du4nG/SSG-2/content/posts/panacea/index.md

 surrounded by massive buildings

 Told her that in this place, people is lying all the way through, hugging each other, immersing with love story.
 Welp, apparently they... didn't.
 She gave me a look of contempt, said that if there were such a person to do that, would be only me.
-Oh come on, they clearly did that on the Youtube.
+Oh come on, they clearly even slept here on the Youtube.

 Some of the people here were chattering while covering their heads with jacket to avoid the sunlight, at the worst possible time of the day, under the heat of 12:00 PM.
 Duh !
 Are you really doing that ?